pierrejay/esp32-wifi-api-dev/README.md

 # ESP32 WiFiManager & APIServer Libraries

 This project provides a comprehensive solution for managing WiFi connections and implementing extensible communication protocols on ESP32 devices.
-It consists of two main libraries that work together seamlessly while remaining independently usable:
+It consists of two main libraries that work together seamlessly while remaining independently usable.

+> ⚠️ **Warning**
+> This repository is currently under development (Work in Progress).
+Features may be incomplete or subject to change without notice.
+Use with caution.

 ## Overview